 Boats are also seasonal and most only operate in the summer.
 However, they are useful for connections to Italy, Slovenia and Croatian islands.

 Bus routes run year-round.
 Check bus routes on Bus Croatia (but we recommend verifying the information at the station if possible!).

 When you are on the move and want to stay connected, a wifi hotspot is the way to go.
 When traveling through Croatia, you can stay connected with reliable wifi from Roam Free Ninja.
 The personal mobile wifi hotspot can be rented for days or months at a time and allows you to easily share your travel experiences with friends and family on social media.

 Travelers visiting more than one country – and frequent international travelers – should consider purchasing a mobile hotspot, like GlocalMe.
 It’s what we use to stay connected during our travels.
 The device conveniently operates using both SIM cards and online data plans.

 Before You Go

-- We’re certain you’ll be snapping tons of photos during your trip.
-Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos (that can later be beautifully compiled into a travel photo book).
+- We’re certain you’ll be snapping tons of photos during your trip – it’s such a beautiful place!
+Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
 We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight – and the new models are wifi enabled so you can share your trip pics to social media in real time!).

 - It’s easy to get turned around in any foreign city!
-Make sure to have a good city map and/or guidebook before arriving.

 - We think travel insurance is essential!
 If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.